 Once a business’ loan application is approved by the lending platform, a funding request is then listed on the loan marketplace for potential lenders to invest in.

 If enough investors are interested in a loan such that it gets fully funded within 30 days, the deal gets finalized and repayment begins the following month.

 Here’s how a real P2P loan worked in action:

-An Alberta-based commercial welding company wanted to borrow $40,000 at 14.11%, and would pay it all back in 3 years.
+Let’s say an Alberta-based commercial welding company wanted to borrow $40,000 at 14.11%, and plans to pay it all back in 3 years.
 They applied, and successfully made their loan request available on the P2P lending platform.

 After evaluating the business details, including their financials, I decided to lend them $25.

 Enough investors were interested in this deal so the loan was fully funded within days, meaning the commercial welder got the $40,000 that they needed (minus applicable fees to the platform).

 The repayment began the following month, and I receive roughly $0.85 per month, with interest being $0.29 the first month and going down subsequently as the principal owed decreases with each payment.

 My total gain from this loan would be $5.61 at the end of year 3, which doesn’t sound significant.
 But considering that my original investment was a mere $25, my annualized ROI would actually be 6.98%.
 Not too shabby at all.

 Advantages of Investing in P2P Lending

 As an investment vehicle, P2P lending is more accessible.
 Almost anyone can invest through Lending Loop, regardless of their net worth and income.
 It is also easy to understand, and even easier to get started.
 I kid you not, you only need to deploy $200 to access the loan marketplace and start lending.

 Worried about the lack of transparency?
 Not a problem.
 You have access to all the business and financial details you need in order to make informed investment decisions.
 Besides that, you have total control over which loan you invest in.